 (b) does not include any part of wages paid or payable by an employer that are not subsidised by the jobkeeper payment.

+[Regulation 3 inserted: SL 2020/245 r.
+4.]

 4. Emergency period: jobkeeper (extended) subsidised exempt wages

 For the purposes of paragraph (c) of the definition of emergency period in section 4(2) of the Act, the period commencing on 28 September 2020 and ending on 28 March 2021 is prescribed in relation to jobkeeper (extended) subsidised exempt wages.